-The tuition and fee charges shown in the catalog are for full time students enrolled for fall and spring semesters and during the summer term.
-There are additional fees for private lessons, private rooms, laboratory fees, course overloads and other nonroutine services.
+The tuition and fee charges shown in the catalog are for full time students enrolled for fall and spring semesters.
+There are additional fees for private lessons, private rooms, laboratory fees, course overloads and other non-routine services.
 Please call the business office for a list of these and other charges visit our website at www.andrewcollege.edu.